skrapkam/samchang/src/projects/ladder/first-payment-failure/index.md

 **Inform**

 Users should immediately understand that they have insufficient funds in their account.
-They should also quickly understand the consequences of missing their first payment: specifically that their policy won’t be activated.
+They should also quickly understand the consequences of missing their first payment: specifically that their policy won't be activated.

-**Don’t patronize**
+**Don't patronize**

 Potentially not being able to make a payment can be a sensitive matter.
 Avoid making users feel like it is their fault.